GYan-Pivotal/geode-sample/generalSetup.md

 >cluster without Partition Region， 2 CacheServer at least

 ###stop
+in Geode, recommanded to shutdown server and clusters GRACEFULLY.

-1. first prioity to run 'gfsh stop' and 'shutdown'
+1. first , try to run 'gfsh stop' or 'shutdown' in GFSH (GRACEFULLY way)

 1. then try 'kill -2'